-Offshore rig-decommissioning is a complicated, multi-disciplinary, costly and energy-consuming process, involving activities such as installation preparation, well plugging and abandonment, conductor removal, mobilisation and demobilisation of derrick barges, installation removal, pipeline and power cable decommissioning, materials disposal and site.
+Offshore decommissioning is a complicated, multi-disciplinary, costly, and energy-consuming process, involving activities such as installation preparation, well plugging and abandonment, conductor removal, mobilisation and demobilisation of derrick barges, installation removal, pipeline and power cable decommissioning, materials disposal and site.
 All these activities generate underwater noise, which has potential to impact marine mammals such as seals, whales, dolphins, porpoises, and sirenians (manatees and dugongs).

-Ocean Science Consulting (OSC) work worldwide, but the UK has taken the lead concerning decommissioning and marine mammals, and many countries are adopting these measures.
-In the UK, the Department of Energy & Climate Change (DECC) provide regulatory guidance on decommissioning and marine mammals.
-It is very important to design an appropriate Marine Mammal Mitigation Plan (MMMP) early on.
-This assesses whether marine mammals are likely to be present near to the structure, considers any species’ seasonal trends, such as breeding, calving/pupping, and migration.
-A good MMMP also investigates likelihood of injury or disturbance, and implementation of mitigation procedures to protect marine mammals, but also follows Best Available Technique Not Entailing Excessive Cost (BATNEEC).
+Ocean Science Consulting work worldwide, but the UK has taken the lead concerning decommissioning and marine mammals, and many countries are adopting these measures.
+In the UK, the Department for Business, Energy & Industrial Strategy (BEIS) provides regulatory guidance on decommissioning and marine mammals.
+It is then very important to design an appropriate Marine Mammal Mitigation Plan (MMMP) prior to starting a project.
+This assesses whether marine mammals are likely to be present near the structure, considers any species’ seasonal trends, such as breeding, calving/pupping, and migration.
+A good MMMP also investigates likelihood of injury or disturbance from specific activities, applying a mitigation procedure that protects marine mammals, but also follows Best Available Technique Not Entailing Excessive Cost (BATNEEC).
 This ensures that the whole project is feasible operationally, without breaching regulatory procedures, or worst, contravening law.

-If your project involves explosives, cutting, or any aspect of activity that generates excessive underwater noise, then regardless of project location, it is advisable to plan the work at a time of least disturbance.
-This is often not possible operationally, so minimum requirement is the use of trained and experienced Marine Mammal Observers (MMOs) and in the UK, to follow Joint Nature Conservation Committee (JNCC) guidelines to ensure the mitigation zone (500-1000 m in the UK) is clear of marine mammals.
+If your project involves explosives, cutting, or any activity that generates excessive underwater noise, then regardless of project location, it is advisable to plan the work at a time of least disturbance.
+This is often not possible operationally, so minimum requirement is to use trained and experienced Marine Mammal Observers (MMOs) and in the UK, to follow Joint Nature Conservation Committee (JNCC) guidelines to ensure the mitigation zone (500-1,000 m in the UK) is clear of marine mammals.
 Prior to cutting, for example, the use of Acoustic Deterrent Devices (ADDs) and potentially Passive Acoustic Monitoring (PAM) equipment, and PAM Operators is advised.
-In sensitive areas (such as Special Areas of Conservation, SACs), real-time monitoring of underwater noise is prudent (www.osc.co.uk/services/underwater-noise-assessments-modelling).
-In Germany, if the project is inshore, Double Big bubble Net Curtains (DBBC) are used, with mixed success, but the underwater noise guidelines are very strict (see www.osc.co.uk/sectors/windfarms).
-Offshore, this is impractical, and OSC has been working together with their German client to find feasible (and acceptable) noise reduction measures.
+In sensitive areas (such as Special Areas of Conservation, SACs), real-time monitoring of underwater noise is prudent.
+In Germany, if the project is inshore, Double Big Bubble Curtains (DBBC) are used, with mixed success, but the underwater noise guidelines are very strict.
+Offshore, this is impractical, and OSC has been working together with their German clients to find feasible (and acceptable) noise reduction measures.

 In periods of poor visibility and/or bad weather, or if your operations are likely to continue into the night, the use of PAM is recommended.
 Most operations in the world today use PAM, regardless of project sensitivity.

-Ocean Science Consulting’s core research programme is the controversial solution of converting offshore oil and gas drilling rigs and production platforms into artificial reefs for wildlife.
-A decade of research on measuring and modelling underwater noise and monitoring harbour porpoises (Phocoena phocoena) and their prey around offshore O&G installations has shown marine mammals use rigs and platforms as feeding stations (Jiang et al., 2015; Todd, 2013; Todd et al., 2015a,b; Todd et al., 2007; Todd et al., 2009a; Todd and Todd, 2007; Todd and Todd, 2009; Todd and Todd, 2010; Todd et al., 2009b; Todd and White, 2010; Turner, 2004; Turner et al., 2005; Turner and Todd, 2006).
-This alternative decommissioning solution has not been adopted yet for the North Sea, but we are working on recalibrating the UK’s position on decommissioning, together with our clients.
-Watch this space…
+Ocean Science Consulting’s core research programme is to provide a solid evidence base to support converting offshore oil and gas drilling rigs and production platforms into artificial reefs for wildlife.
+Over a decade of research on measuring and modelling underwater noise and monitoring harbour porpoises (Phocoena phocoena) and their prey around offshore O&G installations has shown marine mammals use rigs and platforms as feeding stations, and these structures are diverse habitats in themselves (Todd et al., 2009a; Todd et al., 2009b; Todd, 2013; Todd et al., 2016; Todd et al., 2018; Todd et al., 2020a; Todd et al., 2020b; Todd et al., 2020c; Todd et al., 2020d) – see our publications page for more information.
+This alternative decommissioning solution has been implemented in several areas globally, including the Gulf of Mexico, but not yet adopted in the North Sea.
+We are aiming to provide a robust evidence base to inform future decommissioning of North Sea offshore infrastructure.